dedimax-hub/docker-tor-armhf-hidden-service/README.md

 ### Set private key

-Private key is settable by environment or by copying file in `hostname/private_key` in docket volume (`hostname` is the link name).
+Private key is settable by environment or by copying file in `hostname/private_key` in docker volume (`hostname` is the link name).

 It's easier to pass key in environment with `docker-compose`.